libre-devops/azdo-agent-containers/README.md

 Hello :wave:

-In this repo, you will find the various files needed to host a Self-Hosted Azure DevOps Agent inside of a container as well as examples of a CI/CD workflow.
+In this repo, you will find the various files needed to host a Self-Hosted Azure DevOps Agent inside a container as well as examples of a CI/CD workflow.

 These images try to follow